ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 ### Touch Base on Double Semicolon

 When using UTop to interact with the OCaml interpreter, lines ending with double semicolons trigger the parsing, type-checking, and evaluation of everything typed between the prompt and the double semicolon.
 This may span several lines.
-The interpretation of that double semicolon isn't made by the OCaml interpreter; it is made by UTop, the OCaml toplevel.
+However, the interpretation of that double semicolon isn't made by the OCaml interpreter; it is made by UTop, the OCaml toplevel.
 Once the evaluation of a double semicolon terminated entry is over, the REPL waits for another piece of input.

 Nevertheless, the double semicolon `;;` is a valid token in the OCaml syntax.
-It is a [no-op](https://en.wikipedia.org/wiki/NOP_(code)), i.e., it does not trigger any behaviour.
-It is ignored by the compiler.
+It is a [no-op](https://en.wikipedia.org/wiki/NOP_(code)), i.e., it does not trigger any behaviour, so it is ignored by the compiler.
 In OCaml, source code files meant to be compiled or interpreted as scripts, double semicolons can and should be avoided.
-This is a means to avoid double semicolons required by the toplevel to raise errors when using the compiler.
+Leaving them does not raise errors, but they are useless.
+The compiler tolerates them to allow copy-paste from Utop to a file without having to remove them.

 ## Non-Function Values

 ### Values

 Like most functional programming languages, OCaml is an [expression-oriented programming language](https://en.wikipedia.org/wiki/Expression-oriented_programming_language).
-There are no statements, i.e., syntactical constructions made to produce some sort of computation.
-Jumps are examples of statements.
+There are no [statements](https://en.wikipedia.org/wiki/Statement_(computer_science)), i.e., syntactical constructions made to produce some change of state.
+Variable [assignment](https://en.wikipedia.org/wiki/Assignment_(computer_science)) or [for loop](https://en.wikipedia.org/wiki/For_loop) are examples of statements.
 Computations triggered by OCaml are written as expressions.
 Once completed, they produce a value, which has a type.
 Here are a few examples of expressions, their type, and resulting values.

 ```ocaml
 # "Everything has a value, every value has a type";;